appsmithorg/appsmith-docs/website/docs/connect-data/how-to-guides/how-to-download-files-using-api.md

 This page shows you how to download a file using an API and S3 datasource.

-## Using API
+## Prerequisites

-This section shows how to download files using API or file paths.
-Make sure you have access to the cloud platform with API endpoints and a Table widget to display and manage the files.
+- Access to a cloud platform with [API](/connect-data/reference/rest-api) endpoints.
+- A [Table](/reference/widgets/table) widget to bind data and download files.

 ## Download file using public URL
 To download a file using the file URL, follow these steps: